West Hills Regional Police Department

 “Proudly serving Westmont, Brownstown, and Southmont Boroughs, and Lower Yoder Township.”

 The West Hills Regional Police Commission appointed Sgt.
 Fisher as Chief of Police effective May 1, 2021.
 Chief Fisher has served with WHRP since 1996.

 SGT Dean West is the Criminal Investigator of WHRP.
 He has served the Department since 1995 and was appointed Detective in May of 2021 and promoted to Detective Sargent on January 1, 2022.

 SGT Michael Beblar has been with WHRP since 2015 and was promoted to Patrol Sargent in May of 2021.

 The West Hills Regional Police Department is located at the rear of the Westmont Borough Building at 1000 Luzerne Street.
-The Department is also staffed by an additional eight full-time officers and eight part-time officers, who provide 24/7 coverage of the municipalities that comprise the West Hills Regional Police Commission.
+The Department is also staffed by an additional eight full-time officers and thirteen part-time officers, who provide 24/7 coverage of the municipalities that comprise the West Hills Regional Police Commission.

 Police Office Hours: 8:30 – 4:30 Monday to Friday

 Office (Non-emergency) Number: (814)-255-4145